Madhya Pradesh: Population

-The population of Madhya Pradesh consists of a number of ethnic groups and tribes, castes and communities.
-The scheduled castes and the scheduled tribes constitute a significant portion of the population of the State 15.6% and 21.1% respectively.
+The population of Madhya Pradesh consists of a number of ethnic groups, tribes, castes and communities.
+The scheduled castes and the scheduled tribes constitute a significant portion of the population of the State at 15.6% and 21.1% respectively.

-The main tribal groups in Madhya Pradesh are Gond, Bhil, Baiga, Korku, Bhadia (or Bhariya), Halba, Kaul, Mariya, Malto and Sahariya.
-Mandla, Dhar, Dindori, Barwani, Jhabua and Alirajpur districts have more than 50% tribal population, with Jhabua and Alirajpur having nearly 90% tribal population.
+The main tribal groups in Madhya Pradesh are Gondi, Bhil, Baiga, Korku, Bharia, Halba, Malto and Sahariya.
+Tribal people form more than 50% of the population in the districts of Mandla, Dhar, Dindori, Barwani, Jhabua and Alirajpur.
+90% of the people in Jhabua and Alirajpur have a tribal background.

 In Khargone, Khandwa, Burhanpur, Betul, Chhindwara, Seoni, Anuppur, Umaria, Shahdol and Singrauli districts 30–50% of the population is tribal.
 According to the 2011 census, the tribal population in Madhya Pradesh was 15.34 million, constituting 21.1% of the total population.
 There were 46 recognised Scheduled Tribes and three of them have been identified as "Special Primitive Tribal Groups" in the State.

 Madhya Pradesh ranks 33rd on the Human Development Index with a value of 0.606 (2018).
 The state's per-capita gross state domestic product (nominal GDP) is the 26th highest in the country (2018–19).
 According to the SDG India Index 2020–21 compiled by the NITI Aayog, Madhya Pradesh ranks 21st on sustainable development goals, 9th on gender equality, and 10th on clean water and sanitation.

 Madhya pradesh ranked ninth in the Fiscal Health Index (FHI) 2025, with a score of 42.2.